 “Introduction to Modeling in Biology” is designed for biologists who would like to understand what contribution theory and modeling can make to science, who want to be able to read and understand papers that use modeling in their field of research, and who would like to become a little more comfortable with modeling approaches in biology.
 The class is not intended to teach students to themselves use specific modeling techniques.
+The class also focuses on the meaning of 'evidence' and how the scientific method produces it.

-This class is an active-learning class, which means that students will be actively engaging with the material, sometimes working in pairs or groups (syllabus).
+This class is an active-learning class, which means that students will be actively engaging with the material, sometimes working in pairs or groups (syllabus from a prior year).
 We will read several modeling papers, some seminal and some current.
-Instructors Anna Dornhaus and Joanna Masel will lead discussions to demystify each paper, and to help students exactly what it achieves and how.
+Instructors Anna Dornhaus and Joanna Masel will lead discussions to demystify each paper, and to help students understand exactly what it achieves and how.
 The modeling approaches discussed in the class will include differential equation models, network models, individual-based models, Markov processes, and others.
 Our focus is on students achieving enough familiarity with these approaches to be able to understand and evaluate them when presented in scientific papers or seminars.
 Students will also be using math to solve problems and programming some simple models, both using Mathematica.
 How to use Mathematica will be explained in class, and this program, for example, can solve differential equations without the students being required to have this skill themselves.

 Readings and other material are available on the D2L course website, which is accessible to enrolled students from the beginning of the semester.